Serbia begins COVID-19 vaccination drive, with PM first in line

+Serbia is the third country in Europe to start mass COVID-19 inoculations after Britain and Switzerland.

-Some 4,875 doses of the Pfizer and BioNTech coronavirus vaccines were flown on Tuesday to Serbia, making it the first country in the Balkans to acquire shots against COVID-19.
+Some 4,875 doses of the Pfizer and BioNTech coronavirus vaccines were flown on Tuesday to Serbia.

 “I’m honoured to be able to do this for my country and be the first one, paving the way for other citizens (to be vaccinated),” Brnabic said after being inoculated at the Institute of Virology, Vaccines and Sera in Belgrade.